abdelrahman-ammar1/ChicagoCrimes/README.md

 ## Project Overview

-This project aims to analyze a sample of crime data from Chicago to uncover patterns and trends using Big Data tools.
-It demonstrates the use of advanced technologies like Apache Spark and Apache Sedona for data processing and geospatial analysis.
+This project analyzes a sample of crime data from Chicago to uncover patterns and trends using **Big Data Tools**.
+It demonstrates the use of technologies like **Apache Spark** and **Apache Sedona** for data processing and geospatial analysis, ensuring scalability and efficiency.

 ---